Austin's Best Natural Swimming Holes

 The Flats on Barton Creek Greenbelt

 Another great spot along Barton Creek that you access by taking Barton Skyway from Mopac East a short block until it intersects with Spyglass Drive.
 The Flats offer easier access than Sculpture and Twin Falls because it's a short walk to the main lounging area.
 This will lead to more people and this place is frequently covered in a Keep Austin Weird sort of vibe with coolers, dogs running wild, and even a impromptu drum circle from time to time.
+Here's a link to more info about Barton Creek Greenbelt.

 A little less know to Austin locals than the options above, McKinney Falls State Park is located in the Southeast corner or Austin.
 There's a fee to enter and two different water holes that people love to swim.
 There are campers around and when water is flowing this is a fun area to check out for it's cool rock formations.